kodecocodes/english-style-guide/README.md

 Make sure that if you use "it" or "that" in place of a noun, it's abundantly clear what you are referring to.
 Avoid ambiguity.

 **keyboard keys**
 Spell keys as if you were speaking them out loud.
-So, for example, we say "Alt" but not "Esc" or "Ctrl".
+So, for example, most people say "Alt" but not "Esc" or "Ctrl".
 Therefore, in tutorials, they should be written as: "Alt", "Escape", and "Control".
+Similarly, it's "caps lock" and "num lock" in common parlance, so write those keys that way in tutorials as well.

 Capitalize the first letter, whether alone or in multi-press combinations: **Shift-Command-Option-X** or **Control-Alt-F**.

 You _press_ keys, you don't _type_ or _hit_ them.